Lanny A. Breuer

 Lanny Arthur Breuer (born August 5, 1958) is an American criminal defense lawyer who currently serves as vice chair of Covington & Burling LLP.
 From 2009 to 2013, he served as Assistant Attorney General for the Criminal Division of the U.S. Department of Justice under President Barack Obama.
 From 1997 to 1999, he served as Special Counsel to President Bill Clinton.
 He is a fellow of the American College of Trial Lawyers.

 Early life and education

 Breuer grew up in Elmhurst, Queens, where he attended Newtown High School.
 Breuer's parents were both Holocaust refugees; his father from Austria and his mother from Germany.
 His mother's parents were both murdered in the Holocaust.
 Breuer's father, a journalist in Vienna, came to America after fleeing to England.
 In the United States, Breuer's father was the music editor of Aufbau, a German language newspaper in New York.
 Breuer graduated from Columbia College in 1980, and Columbia Law School in 1985.
+He currently serves as Chair of the Columbia Alumni Association.